-Family farms are defined as farms in which the members of the family are primarily responsible for daily physical labor and strategic management.
+"Family farms" are defined as farms in which the members of the family are primarily responsible for daily physical labor and strategic management.

-Small farms are family farms that on average generate less than \$500,000 in gross annual sales.
+"Small farms" are family farms that on average generate less than \$500,000 in gross annual sales.
 Medium-sized farms are family farms that on average generate up to \$1 million in gross annual sales.

-Beginning farmers or ranchers are have operated a farm or ranch for not more than 10 years and are actively engaged in day-to-day farming.
-Socially disadvantaged farmers and ranchers are those who are members of a group that that have been subjected to racial, ethnic, or gender prejudice because of their identity as members of a group without regard to their individual qualities.
+"Beginning farmers or ranchers" have operated a farm or ranch for not more than 10 years and are actively engaged in day-to-day farming.

+"Socially disadvantaged farmers and ranchers" are those who are members of a group that that have been subjected to racial, ethnic, or gender prejudice because of their identity as members of a group without regard to their individual qualities.

-Veteran farmers or ranchers are those who have served in the Armed Forces and who have (a) not operated a farm or ranch or (b) operated a farm or ranch for no more than 10 years.
+"Veteran farmers or ranchers" are those who have served in the Armed Forces and who have (a) not operated a farm or ranch or (b) operated a farm or ranch for no more than 10 years.

-Though not directed to do so by the farm bill, USDA is also providing priority points (more points than are available to individual farmers or to farm groups or businesses) to all farm co-ops and to all midtier value chains, regardless of their membership base.
+Though not directed to do so by the farm bill, USDA is also providing priority points (more points than are available to individual farmers or to farm groups or businesses) to all farm co-ops and to all mid-tier value chains, regardless of their membership base.
 In ranking applications, USDA awards 5 points (out of 100 total possible points) for applicants who are from one or more of the priority categories.
 Up to 5 additional points will be awarded to group projects (majority-controlled producer businesses, co-ops, producer groups) to create or expand opportunities for one or more of the priority categories.

-In the event of a tie between two or more applicants, the Administrator will have discretion in breaking ties.
+In the event of a tie between applicants, the program administrator has discretion to break the tie.